 5. Look for Mold or Algae

 Dark streaks or green patches on your roof could be mold, moss, or algae.
 While these might seem minor, they can trap moisture and accelerate wear and tear.
+How to Fix It:- Use water and mild bleach to gently scrub the affected areas.

 - Avoid pressure washing, as it can damage shingles.